sky-uk/client-lib-ios-test-foundation/README.md

 ![some_verbs_sodalizio](https://user-images.githubusercontent.com/51656240/115408436-22533200-a1f1-11eb-9ae0-7b5eb9ad4fb1.jpg)

-We have defind a simple DSL in order to facilitate the writing of UI tests.
+We have defined a simple DSL in order to facilitate the writing of UI tests.
 It is a thin layer defined on top of primtives offered by XCTest.
 The same DSL for testing is defined for Android platform on top of Espresso (see [client-lib-android-test-foundation](https://github.com/sky-uk/client-lib-android-test-foundation)).
 The following custom assertions are wrappers of events defined in `XCUIElement` like `tap()`.
 The custom assertions wait for any element to appear before firing the wrapped event.
 The effect of using custom assertions is to reduce flakiness of ui test execution.